catalant-backup/angular-enforcer/README.md

 --quite -q : silences all output, even when using --diff or --verbose.
 --diff -d : print a colored diff of the changes

-## .ngenforcer JSON file
+## .enforcer.json JSON file
-All options can be specified in an .ngenforcer file.
+All options can be specified in an .enforcer.json file.
 All options are in camelCase.

 ```json
 {